Nullspace-Colombia/AgentGarden/README.md

 Framework for communication between Unreal Engine and Python.

+# Unreal Engine

+### Engine Version

+We are currently using Unreal Engine 5.2.
+We recommend using the same version to ensure project stability.

+### Plugin Version

+We currently have version 1.2 of the plugin.
+If you still have version 1.0 please update to this new version.

+Mistakes regarding the parallel training of Single Agent Environment have been fixed.

+Inference module for trained models has been added.

 # unray | Python package
 Install the given dependencies.
 This is just the python-side of the framework.
 Remember to create or to open a UE5 scene with the official unray-bridge blueprints.
 ```terminal